abrantesarthur/chickadee/psets/pset2answers.md

 - reading and writing to `proc::ppid_` requires the `ptable_lock`

-  This invariant syncrhonizes write access to the `ppid_` by an exiting parent and read access by the child.
+  This invariant syncrhonizes write access to the `ppid_` by an exiting parent and read access to the `ppid_` by the child.
+This handles the case where a process is exiting at the same time that one of its children calls `sys_getppid()`.
 It also prevents a child from exiting at the same time as its parent.

 ###### proc::pstate\_

-- TODO: specify the synchronization plan when start allowing processes to modify pstate\_ are we usign ptable\*lock?
+- `proc::pstate_` may be modified only by the corresponding kernel task, except that other contexts may perform an atomic compare-and-swap operation that changes `ps_blocked` state to `ps_runnable`.

-  How do we guarantee that waitpid does not free a zombie while another CPU is running on the corresponding kernel task stack?
-Wll, schedule will only add a process to the runq if its status is runnable.
-Moreover, it is an invariant that if a child is running on a CPU, then it is not on the runq for any other CPU.
-These two facts combined mean that if a process exits, and hence, sets its status to non-runnable, it won't be scheduled to run again in any cpu.
-Hence, it is safe for waitpid to delete the resources of a process with status nonrunnable.
+  This guarantees that `sys_waitpid` does not free a zombie while another CPU is running on the zombie's kernel task stack.
+After all, `cpustate::schedule(p)` will only schedule a process to run if its status is `ps_runnable`.
+Moreover, it is an invariant that an executing process is not on the `runq` for any other CPU.
+Hence if a process exits, hence setting its status to `ps_nonrunnable` and becoming a zombie, our invariant prevents any other cpu from executing on its kernel stack.

+  In the future, allowing different contexts to transition a process' state from `ps_blocked` to something other than `ps_runnable` may affect this invariant's correctness.

 ###### proc::sleeping\_

-- TODO: are we using ptable_lock?
-Is there a better strategy?
-- TODO: probably make a variant that only SYSCALL_SLEEP can set this variable or something
+- Reading or writing to `p->sleeping_` required the `ptable_lock`.
+- `p->sleeping_` can be modified only by the kernel task for `p`.

 ###### proc::got_interrupted\_